TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/CreateNewDistribution/Index.rst

 More information
 ----------------

-Some additional backgrounds can be retrieved from the `blueprint for this feature`_.
+Some additional backgrounds can be retrieved from the `blueprint for this feature <http://wiki.typo3.org/Blueprints/DistributionManagement>`_.

-.. _blueprint for this feature: http://wiki.typo3.org/Blueprints/DistributionManagement